 3 therapeutic juices for carpal tunnel syndrome

-- The first juice on our list includes one grapefruit, one orange and one slice of pineapple without the peel.
-Wash the first two fruits and slice them in half; juice them.
+- The first juice on this list includes one grapefruit, one orange and one slice of pineapple without the peel.
+Wash the first two fruits, slice them in half, and juice them.
 Pour the liquid into a blender and add the previously chopped slice of pineapple.
 Blend all three together and drain the mixture.
-Drink one glass every three days on an empty stomach (as a preventative measure) or daily (to treat pain or symptoms associated with carpal tunnel syndrome).
+Drink one glass every three days on an empty stomach (as a preventative measure) or daily (so the juice can treat pain or symptoms associated with carpal tunnel syndrome).

-- The second juice calls for one leaf of kale and two green apples.
-Wash, peel and chop the apples.
-Place them in a blender with the kale and additional water.
+- The second juice requires one leaf of kale and two green apples.
+Wash, peel, and chop the apples.
+Place them in a blender with the kale and add some water.
 Blend the mixture for a few minutes.
 Drink one glass per day.

-- Lead a healthy lifestyle: this will keep you from suffering from problems in the circulatory system in general.
-Get a good night’s rest, do exercise on a regular basis, don’t smoke, eat plenty of fruits and vegetables, drink lots of water, avoid fats and sugars, etc.
+- Lead a healthy lifestyle: this can help keep you from suffering from problems in the circulatory system in general.
+Get a good night’s rest, do exercise on a regular basis, don’t smoke, eat plenty of fruits and vegetables, drink lots of water, avoid eating fats and sugars, etc.

 - Pay attention to your sleeping posture: the best way to sleep at night is with your arms by your side and your wrists straight out.
 On the other hand, if you sleep with your hands under your body, you may apply additional pressure to your wrists.

 - Use ergonomic objects: this type of keyboard is very popular, but there are other ergonomic products out there, as well.
-They keep you from exerting too much pressure on your wrists, hands and elbows.
+They can keep you from exerting too much pressure on your wrists, hands, and elbows.